Student Disabilities Services Staff List

 |Pam Balkovec, Learning Disabilities Consultant of the Office of Student Disabilities Services is a certified school psychologist with a background in working with individuals who are deaf and hard of hearing.
 Pam has been at Penn on a part-time basis for over 10 years.
 She enjoys her two Golden Retrievers as well as traveling in her spare time.|

-Traci Taylor Huppman, Associate Director of Disability Accommodations holds a Master's Degree in Educational Leadership from Temple University.
+Traci Taylor Huppman, Associate Director for Disability Accommodations, holds a Master's Degree in Educational Leadership from Temple University.
 Traci is responsible for the oversight of legally-mandated exams provided to students with disabilities and has several years of professional testing experience in proctor training, event management, exam security procedures, and irregularity reporting and resolution.
 Traci enjoys bookstores, boat rides, and cheese plates.

-Amrou Ibrahim, Assistive Technology Specialist of Student Disabilities Services has a B.A. in Information Technology and Informatics from Rutgers University.
+Amrou Ibrahim, Associate Director for Assistive Technology, has a B.A. in Information Technology and Informatics from Rutgers University.
 He has experience with assistive technologies, accessibility, alternate format text, and document remediation.
 In his current role, he supports students with disabilities by providing them with their textbooks and other course materials in accessible and alternate formats.
 He meets with students in order to assess which technologies they need as well as to teach them how to install and use assistive technology on their computers.
 He also helps with broader accessibility initiatives on campus.
 A few of his interest include hiking, reading, drawing, photography, TV, music, and of course technology.